magicalprism/clientPortal/README.md

 Template documentation https://material-kit-pro-react-docs-bslicwx3m-devias.vercel.app/environment-variables

+## Troubleshooting

+### Pivot Tables and Relationships

+- **Endless Loops**: If you encounter endless loops when working with pivot tables, it's likely there is a duplicate entry in the pivot table.
+Check for duplicate records in the junction table.

+- **Data Not Displaying**: If a pivot table array isn't displaying properly, it's likely because of Row-Level Security (RLS) policies.
+Check your Supabase RLS policies to ensure they allow the necessary access.

 ## Config Files
 How to Configure Fields for FieldRenderer
 Each field in your config (config.fields) can support different types, display logic, and view-specific behavior.
 Here's how to set it all up correctly.